commercelayer/commercelayer-docs-api/resources/payment_methods/README.md

 # Payment methods

 Payment methods represent the type of payment sources (e.g., Credit Card, PayPal or Apple Pay) offered in a market.
-They can have a price and must be present before placing an order ([learn more](https://commercelayer.io/glossary/payment_method/)).
+They can have a price and must be present before placing an order.

 ### The payment method object